gangefors/docker-airdcpp-webclient/README.md

 1. Pull the latest image.
 2. Stop and remove the container.
-3. Start a new container the same way you started the old one.
+3. Start a new container with the same command you started the old one.

 Example: